 You can go for a dip here but obviously be careful about how you get in and out.

-A little tip: If you really just want to see Kureelpa Falls, you also take Kureelpa Falls Road, park right at the end and take the goat track across the creek to the falls.
+A little tip: If you really just want to see Kureelpa Falls, you can also take Kureelpa Falls Road, park right at the end and take the goat track across the creek to the falls.

 6. GHEERULLA FALLS | MAPLETON